 Maybe the fact that they are produced from many flowers is the reason these fruits usually have an incredible aroma?

 Knowing this trivia fact is not as important when using canned pineapples, but it helps when peeling a fresh one.
-Having to remove the “eyes” (the brown prickly pines) individually, makes more sense when knowing that they are actually individual fruits.
+Having to remove the “eyes” (the brown prickly pines) individually, makes more sense when knowing that they are actually serving individual fruits.

 * The cut cake freezes well, in an airtight container, for up to 3 weeks.